History of iTunes: History

-Apple based the initial release of iTunes on SoundJam MP, a program developed by Bill Kincaid and released by Casady & Greene in 1999.
-Apple purchased the program from Casady & Greene in 2000.
+In 2000, Apple purchased the MP3 encoder-and-player software SoundJam MP, a program developed by Bill Kincaid and released by Casady & Greene in 1999.
 At the time of the purchase, Kincaid, Jeff Robbin and Dave Heller left Casady & Greene to continue development of the program as Apple employees.
 At Apple, the developers simplified SoundJam's user interface, added the ability to burn CDs, and removed the program's recording feature and skin support.

-Apple released version 1.0 of the program under a new name "iTunes" on January 9, 2001 at Macworld San Francisco.
-Macintosh users immediately began poking through iTunes's resource fork, where they discovered numerous strings and other resources that indicated that iTunes was a re-engineered Sound Jam MP.
-Casady & Greene ceased distribution of SoundJam MP on June 1, 2001 at the request of the developers.
+On January 9, 2001, at Macworld San Francisco, Apple released version 1.0 of the program under the name iTunes for Mac OS 9.
+Macintosh users immediately began poking through iTunes's resource fork, where they discovered numerous strings and other resources that indicated that iTunes was a re-engineered SoundJam MP.
+Casady & Greene ceased distribution of SoundJam MP on June 1, 2001, at the request of the developers.

-Originally a Mac OS 9-only application, iTunes began to support Mac OS X with the release of version 1.1 in March 2001.
+In March 2001, iTunes began to support Mac OS X with the release of version 1.1.
 Release 2.0 added support for the new iPod.
 Version 3 dropped Mac OS 9 support but added smart playlists and a ratings system.
 In April 2003, version 4.0 introduced the iTunes Store; in October, version 4.1 added support for Microsoft Windows 2000 and Windows XP.
-Introduced at Macworld 2005 with the new iPod Shuffle, Version 4.7.1 introduced the ability to convert higher-bitrate songs to 128kbit/s AAC automatically, as these devices did not natively support audio encoded in AIFF or Apple Lossless formats, also improving the value proposition of the Shuffle's limited flash-only storage.
+Introduced at Macworld 2005 with the new iPod Shuffle, Version 4.7.1 introduced the ability to convert higher-bitrate songs to 128 kbit/s AAC automatically, as these devices did not natively support audio encoded in AIFF or Apple Lossless formats, also improving the value proposition of the Shuffle's limited flash-only storage.
 Version 7.0 introduced gapless playback and Cover Flow in September 2006.
 In March 2007, iTunes 7.1 added support for Windows Vista, and 7.3.2 was the last Windows 2000 version.